 Clinton: The assembly appreciated ministry given by M. Derksen and J. Nesbitt during April, and A. Dryburgh in May.
 F. Sona ministered on the Book of Ruth, June 1-5.
 The assembly was also encouraged with a week of well-attended children’s meetings with T. Woodford June 9-13, and the baptism of one young lady on the Lord’s Day.
 P. Simms and A. Cook both gave ministry during the following week.

-Lambton Shores: The Lake Shore assembly had two weeks of well-attended youth meetings in July with J. Valvano speaking on the theme, “Bible Opposites.”
+Lambton Shores: The Lake Shore assembly had two weeks of well-attended youth meetings in July on the theme “Bible Opposites.”
 We thank God for blessing in salvation.
-J. Beattie and S. Kember Jr., visited recently with ministry.
+J. Beattie and S. Kember Jr. visited recently with ministry.

 Port Sydney: The Deer Lake assembly had visits from B. Crawford and M. Pratt during June.
 At the end of June, former students were invited to the Sunday School Picnic for a reunion, and many came.
 L. Langfeld gave a good message, and stayed for the Lord’s Day.